sinhhn/Swift-Learning-Tutorial/README.md

 ```

 ### Shake event handling
-When you would to like handle shaking event on physical device. iOS have beed provided methods that make you can handle this event simply.
+When you would to like handle shaking event on physical device. iOS provides methods that make you can simple handle the events.

 ```swift